danielmiessler/egression/readme.md

 ## Credits and Thanks

-- Thanks to [Leon Jacobs](https://github.com/leonjza) for his [dnsfilexfer](https://github.com/leonjza/dnsfilexfer) tool, which I use to do the DNS tranfer.
 - Hat tip to William Coppola for previous and complementary work he's done in this space with his [Fillabuster](https://github.com/subinacls/Filibuster) tool, which he also presented at BlackHat Arsenal back in 2015.
 - Thanks to Sasa Zdjelar and Jason Haddix for giving feedback on the tool.